Estimated reading time — 17 minutes

 I shone my light upon the surface of the odd column of strange alloy, immediately noticing the odd carvings that had been etched into it as I did so.
 What was depicted on that abnormal pedestal I shall never forget; just like the symbols on the sphere, they will forever be etched into my memory.
 Never before had I seen something so intricate in nature.
 Yet, despite its beauty, there was a certain terror to it.

 Although I found it quite baffling to stare at, I could vaguely discern what it was – or what it was depicting at least.
-It was a humanoid shape topped with an odd head, a head which appeared vastly different to that of a human’s.
+It was a humanoid shape topped with an odd head, a head that appeared vastly different than that of a human’s.
 Its shape was similar to a dog’s skull, yet from both sides of its head protruded goat-like horns that curled continuously.

 Even if it was merely an image, it still felt as if all the evil in the world had come together and spawned the horrible thing which sat engraved into that pedestal before me.
 It inspired nothing but unmistakable fear within me, fear so primal and basic that it felt more like a memory than an emotion – as if distress at the sight of this beast had been hardwired into the basic programming of my psyche.
 And as I continued to stare at it, I couldn’t help but think back to the strange phrase which had been written into the sphere of the basin.